 We also offer other vaccinations that are important if you are breeding from your horse or if you are travelling abroad.
 The cost of routine vaccinations for tetanus and influenza is not covered by insurance policies.
 However, vaccinations are relatively inexpensive given the expense involved in keeping horses and they can save lives as well as avoiding large veterinary bills.
 Our Horse Health Plan can help you to spread the cost of annual 'flu and tetanus vaccinations.

+We have a team of experienced veterinary surgeons with expertise in equine dental procedures.
 Regular inspection and rasping can help prevent much more serious disease in the future.
-The ideal way to achieve is to have a dental examination and teeth rasp performed every 6 - 12 months.
+The ideal way to achieve this is to have a dental examination and teeth rasp performed every 6 – 12 months.

-Only horses with the more severe problems require attention more frequently than annually.
 Most horses just require the sharp enamel points rasping on the outside edge of the upper cheek teeth and inside edge of the lower cheek teeth every year.
-If your horse has more severe problems, we are equipped to deal with a full range of dental conditions.
-Our routine dentals costs just £55.00 per horse including sedation.
+However, if your horse has more severe problems, our vets are also equipped to deal with a range of dental conditions.
+Only qualified veterinary surgeons are able to carry out extractions (for example, the removal of wolf teeth) or more complicated procedures.

 Equine obesity is a growing and serious problem in the UK horse population.
 Obesity and recent weight gain is associated with a range of health concerns including increased laminitis risk and poorer prognosis for recovery; worsening of other lameness issues and arthritis due to excess weight; increased pro-inflammatory mediators; respiratory compromise and restricted treatment options for joint medications, respiratory issues and allergies.